 The Hadfield Family Farm at Whitfield and Cross Cliffe Mill.

-The first of the land acquisitions by William Hadfield (1754-1819) that we have a definite record of took place on 7 May 1803, when he bought “2 closes or fields called Mill Moor & Mill Moor Stile (part of an Estate called Padfield Gate) in Whitfield” from George Garlick of Hollingworth Bank in the parish of Mottram in Longdendale.
+The first of the land acquisitions by William Hadfield (1754-1819) (see A Hadfield family of Whitfield) that we have a definite record of took place on 7 May 1803, when he bought “2 closes or fields called Mill Moor & Mill Moor Stile (part of an Estate called Padfield Gate) in Whitfield” from George Garlick of Hollingworth Bank in the parish of Mottram in Longdendale.
 The plot contained two acres one rood and twentyeight perches of land.

 It appears that this acquisition was an extension of William's existing farm as the conveyance describes William as a Yeoman, indicating that he already owned land.
 In addition, the Glossop historian Robert Hamnett tells us that Bridgefield Mill was built in 1784 by John Garlick, on part of the Mill Moor belonging to William Hadfield.